Karlsruhe, Badische Landesbibliothek, Cod. Don. 63

 Stuttgart or Simbach am Inn: Mueller & Schindler, 1968

-• Commentary (German) by Engels, Heinz
+• Commentary (German, English abstract) by Engels, Heinz; Huber, Erna

 • Limited Edition: 500 copies

-• Full-size color reproduction of the entire original document, Nibelungenlied: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.
+• Full-size color reproduction of the entire original document, Karlsruhe Nibelungenlied: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.

 This facsimile edition was distributed in the United Kingdom and the Commonwealth by Phaidon Press Ltd. and in the United States and Canada by Frederick A. Praeger, Inc.